 We regard our patents, trade secrets, trademarks, copyrights and our other intellectual property rights as critical to our success.
 We rely on trademark, copyright and patent law, trade secret protection, and non-disclosure agreements and other contractual restrictions to protect our proprietary rights.
-We have registered "Shutterstock," "Shutterstock Editorial," "Asset Assurance," "Offset," "Bigstock," "Rex Features," "PremiumBeat," "TurboSquid," "PicMonkey," "Pattern89," "Shotzr," "Pond5," "Splash News," "Shutterstock Studios" and "Shutterstock Editor" and associated logos and other marks as trademarks in the United States and other jurisdictions and we are the registered owner of the shutterstock.com, bigstock.com, offset.com, premiumbeat.com, rexfeatures.com, turbosquid.com, picmonkey.com, pond5.com and splashnews.com internet domain names and various other related domain names.
+We have registered "Shutterstock," "Shutterstock Editorial," "Asset Assurance," "Offset," "Bigstock," "Rex Features," "PremiumBeat," "TurboSquid," "PicMonkey," "Pattern89," "Shotzr," "Pond5," "Splash News," "Shutterstock Studios," "Shutterstock Editor," "Shutterstock.AI" and "Creative Flow," and associated logos and other marks as trademarks in the United States and other jurisdictions and we are the registered owner of the shutterstock.com, offset.com, premiumbeat.com, rexfeatures.com, turbosquid.com, picmonkey.com, pond5.com, splashnews.com and giphy.com internet domain names and various other related domain names.
 Effective intellectual property protection for our trademarks and domain names may not be available or practical in every country in which we operate or intend to operate.